 Stone/DVD/2 Disc DVD Review

 After accidentally witnessing a political assassination, The Grave Digger Biker Gang have been targeted by a rogue hitman.
-After the Grave Diggers bury one of their executed members, the Sydney Police Force send an officer named Stone (Ken Shorter) to see if he can join the club as an undercover agent to help find the killer.
+Following the burial of one of their executed members, the Sydney Police Force send an officer named Stone (Ken Shorter) to see if he can join the club as an undercover agent to help find the killer.
 Stone is a straight laced health food nut, so when he is accepted into the outlaw gang he must prove himself worthy.
-After several initiation rituals including a bike race, Stone finally comes to be respected by the club.
-But how long will he be able to hang with these badass bikers before his own morals clashes with their reckless lifestyle?
+The gang hold several initiation rituals including a bike race and Stone finally comes to be respected by the club.
+But how long will he be able to hang with these badass bikers before his own morals clash with their reckless lifestyle?
 The film features lots of cool ORM (Open Road Montages) and lots of weed smoking.
-The excellent rockin' score by Billy Green really brings alot to the film.
+The excellent rockin' score by Billy Green really brings a lot of electricity to the film.
 Cult film fans will recognize Hugh Keays-Byrne.
 Here he plays "Toad" one of the lead members of The Grave Diggers.
 He's at his wild eyed eccentric best in this role showing some flashes of craziness we would later see in his role as "Toecutter" in Mad Max.
 STONE is a cult classic in Australia and thanks to Severin Films, American audiences will now be able to see it in its fully restored Ozploitation glory.

 Picture: Fully remastered with a beautiful (1:85:1)/16 X 9 Anamorphic Transfer.
 No complaints here mate.